mitchellnel/resolution/server/README.md

 - `user_id` (string)

-Returns: a JSON object containing a list of Resolution objects -- objects that have a title and description field representing the fields of a resolution.
+Returns: a JSON object containing what is essentially a map of RTDB keys to Resolution objects -- objects that have a title and description field representing the fields of a resolution.

+If the the request has _extra_ query parameters than those defined above, an error **will not** be thrown.
+If the request lacks any of the query parameters defined above, an error **will** be thrown.

 ### `/api/update-resolution`

-Updates a specific resolution that belongs to the user -- these are located in the database under the path `resolutions/user_id`
+Updates a specific resolution that belongs to the user -- these are located in the database under the path `resolutions/user_id/firebase_key`

 This API must be called by making a **POST** request on this endpoint to the server (using HTTP).
 The body of the request will contain the arguments in JSON format.

 Arguments:

 - `user_id` (string)
-- `current_title` (string)
+- `firebase_key` (string)
 - `new_title` (string)
 - `new_description` (string)

 Returns: a Boolean indicating update success.

+The argument object is interfaced as `APIUpdateResolutionArguments`, and the return object is interfaces as `APIUpdateResolutionReturn`.

+If the body of the request has _extra_ fields than those defined above, an error **will not** be thrown.
+If the body of the request lacks any of the fields defined above, an error **will** be thrown.

+A `new_title` and a `new_description` must **both** be passed to make the update.
+This should be somewhat trivial to implement on the front-end using the received resolution data.

 ### `/api/delete-resolution`